tc39/notes/es9/2018-05/may-22.md

 MBS: A constraint that could be introduced is allowing TLA for only modules without exports, enabling modules without deadlock.

-One way to think about it is either sequential evaluations in A, or parallel evaluations in B (as though resolved via a Promise.all). import(‘a') will still evaluate first, but if it contains an await inside it, it will start evaluating the import(‘b') module.
+One way to think about it is either sequential evaluations in A, or parallel evaluations in B (as though resolved via a Promise.all). import('a') will still evaluate first, but if it contains an await inside it, it will start evaluating the import('b') module.

 DD: To clarify, the top-level statements up until the first await will still run in the order that things are imported.

 MBS: Any questions?
 No.

 MBS: New things are all in the GitHub repo.
-As recently started in the spec, AsyncBlockStart, which is what gives the functions their promise capabilities…
+As recently started in the spec, AsyncBlockStart, which is what gives the functions their promise capabilities...

 (Discussing spec grammars and what gives what capabilities to the syntax using that grammar for Variant A)